-Pioneer, the fund's investment adviser, selects the fund's investments and oversees the fund's operations.
+Pioneer, the fund's investment adviser, oversees the fund's operations and supervises the fund's subadviser, which is responsible for the day-to-day management of the fund's portfolio.

 Pioneer is an indirect, wholly owned subsidiary of UniCredit S.p.A., one of the largest banking groups in Italy.
 Pioneer is part of the global asset management group providing investment management and financial services to mutual funds, institutional and other clients.
 As of March 31, 2014, assets under management were approximately \$245 billion worldwide, including over \$70 billion in assets under management by Pioneer (and its U.S. affiliates).